Get a free quote for your project today!

 The Wood Floor Restoration Process

 Floor restoration is a skill that takes time to learn with valuable experience being gained from every completed job.
-Below we have detailed the basic process of a complete restoration project so, as a potential customer of Major Oak Polishing, you know you’re dealing with the experts.
+Below we have detailed the basic process of a complete floor restoration project so, as a potential customer of Major Oak Polishing, you know you’re dealing with the experts.

 Damage occurs to floors for a wide variety of reasons through general day to day wear and tear.
 Dragging chairs or furniture, dropping heavy items or just simple high usage are some of the key culprits.
 In many cases, we also find that boards or blocks may not have been fitted correctly when the floor was initially laid or a previous floor repair may not have been carried out properly.
 If the floor is old then some sections may have aged poorly and become weak or damaged over time.